symonk/symonk.github.io/_posts/2017-03-21-Basic-SQL-Queries.md

 ---

 ### WHERE clause opposition - where something is not

-	Select EmployeeID, Employee FirstName FROM Employees WHERE FirstName <> 'Simon' (Lists every record from the Employees table (displaying their EmployeeID and FirstName column data only, However - Only records where the Firstname is not "Simon" will be displayed to the user.
+Lists every record from the Employees table (displaying their EmployeeID and FirstName column data only, However - Only records where the Firstname is not "Simon" will be displayed to the user:

+	Select EmployeeID, Employee FirstName FROM Employees WHERE FirstName <> 'Simon'

+---

 ### BEFORE or AFTER a particular Date